Colton Moore: Arrest

 On January 15, 2025, Moore posted on social media that he would ignore his ban from the House, citing his duty under the Georgia Constitution to attend a joint session of the legislature to hear the State of the State address.
 Moore followed through on his warning on January 16, 2025, when he attempted to enter the House floor to attend the State of the State address by Governor Brian Kemp.
-He was blocked from entering the House floor by staff and law enforcement, attempted to push past officers to enter, was pushed to the floor after a scuffle, and was led away in handcuffs.
+He was blocked from entering the House floor by staff and police, attempted to push past officers to enter, was pushed to the floor after a scuffle, and was led away in handcuffs.
 Moore stated his rights were denied and that he had "more authority than the doorkeeper of the House".

 Moore was arrested and booked into the Fulton County Jail.
-He was charged with willful obstruction of law enforcement officers.
+He was charged with willful obstruction of law-enforcement officers.

 The arrest of Moore was met with strong criticism.
 Many labeled the arrest as unconstitutional and tyrannical, saying Moore could not perform his job following Burns' order.
-Jackie Harling, a member of Walker County, equated the conflict to a "silly schoolyard fight."
+Jackie Harling, a member of Walker County, likened the conflict to a "silly schoolyard fight".

-Speaker Burns stood by his decision, stating he would uphold the ban until Moore delivered a "sincere apology to the family, extended family, and loved ones of former Speaker David Ralston from the floor of the Senate."
+Speaker Jon G. Burns stood by his decision, stating he would uphold the ban until Moore delivered a "sincere apology to the family, extended family, and loved ones of former Speaker David Ralston from the floor of the Senate."
 Lt.
-Governor Burt Jones defended Moore’s right to attend the session stating “Whatever personal differences Senator Moore has with others, he is a member of the body over which I preside.
+Governor Burt Jones defended Moore's right to attend the session stating "Whatever personal differences Senator Moore has with others, he is a member of the body over which I preside.
 All elected 56 senators and 180 representatives deserve the opportunity to fulfill their responsibility to attend joint sessions of the General Assembly.
-There is real work to be done this session and the focus should be on delivering for the people of Georgia instead of personal grievances and egos.”
+There is real work to be done this session and the focus should be on delivering for the people of Georgia instead of personal grievances and egos."

-Jones reiterated his defense of Moore the following day, stating that he had discussed the situation with Speaker Burns, and that it would not be repeated “on my watch.”
+Jones reiterated his defense of Moore the next day, stating that he had discussed the situation with Speaker Burns, and that it would not be repeated "on my watch."
 Jones defended the rights of Moore and senators in his remarks.
 Burns confirmed that Moore would be permitted in future joint sessions of the legislature.

+Moore later filed an application in Fulton County Magistrate Court for an arrest warrant against one of the House staffers who prevented him from entering the House floor, saying that the staffer had committed felonies.
+His application was denied by the judge.